 Why the Lord Jesus Gave the Keys of the Kingdom of Heaven to Peter

-Baffled From Reading
+Baffled From Reading the Bible

-When I got up early in the morning, I made a, then opened up the Bible to Matthew 16:19, where the Lord says to Peter: “And I will give to you the keys of the kingdom of heaven: and whatever you shall bind on earth shall be bound in heaven: and whatever you shall loose on earth shall be loosed in heaven.”
+When I got up early in the morning, I made a prayer, then opened up the Bible to Matthew 16:19, where the Lord Jesus says to Peter: “And I will give to you the keys of the kingdom of heaven: and whatever you shall bind on earth shall be bound in heaven: and whatever you shall loose on earth shall be loosed in heaven.”
 Reading this passage of scripture, I became confused, thinking: “Peter didn’t do any great work nor were the epistles he wrote very famous.
-On top of that, when the was arrested and stood trial, Peter denied Him three times.
+On top of that, when the Lord Jesus was arrested and stood trial, Peter denied Him three times.
 Why didn’t the Lord give the keys of the kingdom of heaven to other disciples, but only to Peter?”
 I searched and searched through the Scriptures, but nothing resolved my confusion.
 I had no choice but to go off to work.

 Consulting a Colleague and Finding the Answer